 - the prevalence of synovitis (synovial inflammation of the knee),

-- and the intensity of joint pain and inflammation were significantly higher than in the non-Metabolic Syndrome group.2
+- and the intensity of joint pain and inflammation were significantly higher than in the non-Metabolic Syndrome group.(3)

-The researchers fed Wistar rats a high-carbohydrate, high-fat diet for period of 8 and 16 weeks.
-The study showed that, obesity induced by this diet is associated with spontaneous and local inflammation of the synovial membranes in the rats even before the cartilage degradation.
+The researchers fed Wistar rats a high-carbohydrate, high-fat diet for a period of 8 and 16 weeks.
+The study showed that obesity induced by this diet is associated with spontaneous and local inflammation of the synovial membranes in the rats even before the cartilage degradation.

 This was followed by increased synovitis and increased macrophage infiltration (immune cells are now invading the areas causing swelling and edema) into the synovium and a predominant elevation of pro-inflammatory M1 macrophages (A specific type of immune cell).

-This study demonstrates a strong association between obesity and a dynamic immune response locally within synovial tissues before cartilage degradation.4
+This study demonstrates a strong association between obesity and a dynamic immune response locally within synovial tissues before cartilage degradation.(5)

 - High levels of insulin in obesity and metabolic syndrome can induce numerous complications.

 - Insulin can increase proliferation of chondrocytes (Cartilage building blocks) but can also simultaneously prevents their differentiation into specific type of cells.
-In other words the building blocks of cartilage multiple but do not differentiate – that is become cartilage.
+In other words, the building blocks of cartilage multiple but do not differentiate – that is, become cartilage.
+They become duds.